sihatafnan/Dissecting-Xv6/README.md

 ![](images/5.png)

 ### System Call to generate substring
-Suppose we want to generate substring from a string specifying start index and substring length.`substr alupotol 3 5` will output `potol`.Let's add a new function in `sysproc.c`
+Suppose we want to generate substring from a string by specifying start index and substring length.`substr alupotol 3 5` will output `potol`.Let's add a new function in `sysproc.c`
 ```cpp
 char* sys_substr(void){
   char *str;